Home / Blog / What Is Ethnography Market Research?

 Just assuming your audience’s needs can result in financial and market share losses.
 Conducting market research is one way to guard against this and remove the guesswork in important decisions.

 There are a few market research methods you can use to gather relevant consumer information.
-One of which includes, but certainly isn’t limited to ethnographic research.
+One of which includes, but certainly isn’t limited to, ethnographic research.

 While quantitative research is helpful, it needs to be supplemented with qualitative research methods to get an understanding of the “why” behind the “what” and “how.”
-One reliable qualitative research methodology is ethnography.
+One reliable qualitative research methodology is consumer ethnography.

 What Is Ethnography?